Acetaminophen/caffeine/phenyltoloxamine/salicylamide (By mouth)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have asthma, glaucoma, heart problems, high blood pressure, bleeding problems, enlarged prostate, trouble urinating, or stomach ulcer or any stomach problem.
+- Tell your doctor if you have liver or kidney disease, asthma, glaucoma, heart problems, high blood pressure, bleeding problems, an enlarged prostate, trouble urinating, or a stomach ulcer.

 - If your symptoms do not improve within 10 days, or if they get worse, call your doctor.

 - This medicine can cause a rare but serious illness called Reye syndrome in children and teenagers.
 Do not give this medicine to a child or teenager younger than 18 years, unless your doctor has told you to.
 If the child or teenager has behavior changes along with nausea and vomiting, call his doctor right away.

 - This medicine may make you dizzy or drowsy.
 Do not drive or use machines if you are not alert.